architect/arc.codes/public/primitives/queues.md

 repo-close-stale-issues
 ```

-*Event names are _lowercase alphanumeric_ and can contain _dashes_.* It is recommended to create a naming convention to group similar events and (ideally) keep them single purpose.
+*Queue names are _lowercase alphanumeric_ and can contain _dashes_.* It is recommended to create a naming convention to group similar events and (ideally) keep them single purpose.

 ### Queue Subscribers